- Pus - Wikipedia

 - Pus: What is it and why does it happen? - Medical News Today

-Pus is a whitish-yellow, yellow, green, or brown-yellow protein-rich fluid called liquor puris that accumulates at the site of an infection Pus is made of dead, white blood cells that build up
+Pus is a protein-rich fluid called liquor puris that is filled with dead, white blood cells that the body has sent to fight infection

 - What is Pus and is It a Sign of Wound Infection? - MedicineNet